The Psychological Need For Connection: How Travel Helps Mental Health

 “To talk to people from different places helped my view of the world,” Charlotte said.
 “It was good to connect virtually with people from Costa Rica, even if we were not there physically.”

-As the CDC chart shows above, these family and community connections are vitally important.
+Family and community connections like these are vitally important.
 To help boost communications, parents can enroll their teens in community- and service-focused programs, including both online and in-person options.
 It’s also worthwhile to embrace programs that allow teens to learn a new skill, such as a new language.
 For the largest benefits, parents should not underestimate the advantages a teen trip can provide.

 A couple of years ago Forbes magazine published an article called This is Your Brain on Travel.
 It discussed how travel can lower the risk of depression and rewire people’s brains to help them handle unfamiliar settings and circumstances.

-On top of that, one of the more interesting findings is that just planning and anticipating a trip can improve mental health.
+One interesting finding is that just planning and anticipating a trip can improve mental health.
 A study by the University of Surrey in the United Kingdom found those who had a trip planned were much happier than those who did not.

-In addition, the benefits of travel don’t end when you return home.
+In addition, the benefits of how travel helps mental health don’t end when you return home.
 Another study from South Korea found that life satisfaction increased both before and after travel.
-So planning a trip now will help a teen over an extended period of time.
+Planning a trip now can help a teen over an extended period of time.

-Likewise, travel is particularly important to Generation Z – especially “experience” travel, This is a trip where what you do is as important as the destination.
+Likewise, travel is particularly important to Generation Z — especially experience-based travel programs where what you do is as important as the destination.

-The benefits of an experience trip is something many Rustic alumni mention.
+The benefits of an experience trip are something many Rustic alumni mention.
 Alumna Linnea Martin says her activity-packed Rustic trips to Peru and Fiji helped her to embrace her “authentic self.”

 “The lessons that I learned from the extraordinary travel experiences I had with Rustic truly did help equip me with the confidence and knowledge that I do, in fact, have the ability to handle any obstacle that life throws my way,” Martin said.

-In the bigger picture, these kinds of experiences also do much more than promote short-term happiness or provide a break from the pandemic.
-They also foster some of the most important skills a teen can learn.
+How travel helps mental health goes beyond promoting short-term happiness or providing a break from the pandemic.
+Travel programs also foster some of the most important skills a teen can learn.

 The Collaborative for Academic, Social, and Emotional Learning (CASEL) focuses on several areas of personal development that are considered crucial for teens.
 The organization’s social-emotional learning concepts are utilized in schools across the United States.
 These ideals go far beyond day-to-day school tasks of memorizing facts, doing math calculations or writing about assigned topics.